 The ‘70% Rule’ refers to a formula that many real estate investors use to determine the price they should pay when they find a fixer-upper home for sale that they intend to rehab and resell.
 This number is critical for making a profit in house flipping.
-If you pay too much for a house in the beginning, you could really pay for it on the sell-side when the returns you wanted don’t come to pass.
+If you pay too much for a house initially, you could pay for it on the sell-side when the returns you wanted don’t come to pass.
 And, if the market won’t bear it, you can’t raise your asking price to compensate for a high buying price.
-Hold out for a higher price and you may not be able to sell your investment property at all.
+Hold out for a higher price, and you may not be able to sell your investment property at all.

-So, the 70% rule was created to help you buy a property at a number that leaves room for realizing a return on your investment (ROI).
-The rule states that you should only pay 70% of a property’s after repair value (ARV), minus your costs to rehab, if you want to see any returns.
+The 70% rule was created to help you buy a property at a number that leaves room for realizing a return on your investment (ROI).
+If you want to see any returns, the rule states that you should only pay 70% of a property’s after repair value (ARV), minus your rehab costs.
 Otherwise, you risk thinning out your profits if you see any at all.
 Here’s the formula:

 (ARV X .70) – Rehab Costs = Maximum Purchase Price

 To illustrate, let’s take a look at a home with an ARV of $200,000.
 Using the 70% rule, you would first multiply $200,000 by 70%, or .70.
-Next, you would subtract all of your repair and renovation costs, from the removal of old carpet in the bedrooms to the addition of new appliances in the kitchen.
-Assuming you were able to perform a home inspection and confirm that you weren’t at risk of buying a money pit, let’s say your rehab expenses top off at about $30,000.
-With those numbers in mind, you could potentially go as high as $110,000 on your offer.
+Next, you would subtract all of your repair and renovation costs, from removing old carpet in the bedrooms to the addition of new appliances in the kitchen.
+Assuming you could perform a home inspection and confirm that you weren’t at risk of buying a money pit, let’s say your rehab expenses top off at about $39,000.
+You could potentially go as high as $110,000 on your offer with those numbers in mind.
 Here’s the formula with our numbers plugged in: